OWNly-Hackathon-Prpoject/.github/README.md

-# OWNly Twitter - hack the mountain
+# OWNly Project - hack the mountain hackathon
 Allows to support content creators from twitter to interact with their followers and have additional support by mintable tweets.

 ## Table of content